iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

   * For others, there is a soft limit of 15 and a hard limit of 20 characters
 * The language should generally be German

-We explain the background for these choices below
+We explain the background for these choices below.

 Motivation and Scope